 The Wild Farmlands Foundation

-Dedicated to supporting and promoting the small urban and wild farmlands that grow fresh foods for local communities and regenerate the land for future generations.
+The Wild Farmlands Foundation is dedicated to supporting and promoting the small farms and ranches that grow fresh foods for local communities and maintain the health of the land for future generations.
 Small farms worldwide accommodate and preserve wildlife, plant life and the environment while they provide premium quality foods to local communities.

 The 2012 USDA Census of Agriculture reported more than 25 million acres of farmland and 77,857 farms in the state of California.
 63,000 of the 78,000 farms reported were small and mid-sized farms of less than 180 acres.
 In the 1997 Census, there were 71,000 such farms.
 This represents an average loss of more than 533 farms per year, a loss of about 8,000 farms over 15 years.